PhilipMouris/operating-system-simulator/README.md

-# OS-Simulator
+# operating-system-simulator
-An OS simulator to simulate the fundementals of an operating system such as scheduling,memory management,process management,semaphores,etc.
+A java simulation of an operating system of a smart oven including the usual operating system functionalities such as:
+  -Memory Management
+  -Process Management
+  -Scheduling
+  -IO Management using Semaphores